 Action taken: AI-driven visual testing covers device fragmentation, which allowed them to maintain <2% crash rates across iOS and Android without a full-time QA engineer.

-How to get started with autonomous testing for small teams
+How to get started with AI testing for small teams

 There is no way it must be complicated.
-Autonomous testing for small businesses has a clear and efficient roadmap.
+AI end-to-end testing for small businesses has a clear and efficient roadmap.

 Choose the right tool